 Legacy BPM products don’t hold the same lustre of being powerful systems anymore.
 From lack of mobility to increased security risks to maintenance and update headaches, the cons keep stacking up against them.
 Making the switch from a legacy BPM tool to a cloud BPM software is an inevitable option.
 However, it can’t just happen overnight – you need to carefully plan it out.

-How to Make the Switch to BPM on Cloud
+How to Switch to Cloud BPM Software

 Changing the platform where you handle all of your business processes is going to have a huge impact on your organization, especially at the initial stages.
 If you are in the middle of a transition from an on-premise BPM tool to a cloud BPM tool, here are five ways to make sure the migration is as smooth as an automated workflow.

 1. Transition Departments in Phases

 It doesn’t make sense to rush all departments in your company to move to cloud BPM platform at the same time.
 That leads to confusion, chaos, and revenue loss.